padrinoDB/ipmr/cran-comments.md

-This is an update to ipmr.
-The last update was submitted in mid May.
+This is a re-submission of ipmr following a request to fix typos from yesterday.
+The last update was submitted in mid May, and yesterday's submission yielded the following feedback:

+   Possibly mis-spelled words in DESCRIPTION:
+     ipmr (33:8)
+     mathemathical (31:3)

+The latter is now corrected and the former has been single quoted per Uwe Ligges's request.
+I have also updated the package title to omit the redundant "...in R".

 ## Test environments
 * local R installation, Windows 10, R 4.1.0